Use SendGrid to send emails generated by WordPress & OptimizeMember

-They currently have a FREE tier that allows 12,000 emails per month: https://sendgrid.com/marketing/sendgrid-services
+They currently have a FREE tier that allows a generous number of email sends per month: https://sendgrid.com/marketing/sendgrid-services

 After you setup your account you will need to complete the steps below.
 It should be noted that after this is setup, ALL emails sent through WordPress will use SendGrid and is not limited to just OptimizeMember emails.
 Any and All emails generated by WordPress will use the SendGrid integration.

 SendGrid will need a little time to provision your account.
 Once that is setup you can continue with the integration.
 Save the link to this guide in your favorites or bookmarks and come back once the account is provisioned and you are able to login to your new SendGrid account.

 For this step, you'll need to login to your SendGrid account, and then click the "settings" tab near the bottom left of the screen:

 Then click on "API Keys"

 Then go to "Create API Key > Generate API Key".

 Then name your API Key and make sure to give full access.

 You will then need to save the API key.